ace-brown/ace-brown/README.md

 ### 💼 Experience Highlights

 - Built and maintained React dashboards within microservices architectures
-- Integrated frontend applications with Java Spring Boot REST APIs
+- Integrated frontend applications with Fast API REST APIs
 - Worked with Docker and Kubernetes for deployment and orchestration
 - Developed full-stack applications using React, Next.js, NestJS, and Python
 - Experience with CI/CD pipelines and scalable architecture